 The first studio album is several years from this renowned Nigerian groovemaster...
 It's classic Ade-style juju with solid grooves that never seem to stop.
 This 2-CD set concentrates a lot on percussion (although not so much on the "talking drums" familiar to listeners of his "Synchro System" days...)
 Nice, solid stuff, with Ade and his band undiminished after all these years!

-King Sunny Ade "Best Of The Classic Years: 1967-1974" (Shanachie, 2003)
+King Sunny Ade "Best Of The Classic Years: 1967-1974" (Shanachie Records, 2003)

-King Sunny Ade "Gems From The Classic Years: 1967-1974" (Shanachie, 2006)
+King Sunny Ade "Gems From The Classic Years: 1967-1974" (Shanachie Records, 2006)

-African Virtuoses "Nanibali" (Bolibana, 1998)
+African Virtuoses "Nanibali" (Bolibana Records, 1998)

 Fans of Ry Cooder's forays into "world music" might want to check this one out...
 Cooder's not in the band, but his clean, expansive guitar sound is...
 This disc collects vintage recordings from a Guinean guitar quartet out of Conakry in the late 1970s/early '80s...
 There's a sweet, relaxed feel and a smooth, sleepy production style that reminds me of Hawaiian slack-key legend Gabby Pahinui, and like Pahinui's music, this boasts a subtle blend of regional styles along with what some call "new acoustic" guitar.
 It's sweet stuff -- well worth checking out!

-Mahmoud Ahmed "Almaz: 1973" (Buda Music/France, 1999)
+Mahmoud Ahmed "Almaz: 1973" (Buda Music, 1999)

 Mahmoud Ahmed is probably the single best-known Ethiopian musician in the world today.
 His 1975 album, Ere Mela Mela, (reviewed below) was a watershed record for African pop, following its reissue by a European label in the mid-1980s.
 Ahmed's uniquely hypnotic style is a mix of what can most efficiently be described as Middle Eastern bellydancing music with African pop, American soul and jazz.
 It's got a distinctly mystical bent to it, elusive and enthralling, and is one of the clearest demonstrations of just how distinct Ethiopian music is from the rest of the African styles.
-These earlier recordings are less sleek than the reknowned Ere Mela Mela, but all the elements are in place.
+These earlier recordings are less sleek than the renowned Ere Mela Mela, but all the elements are in place.
 Fans of Ahmed's music will find this disc a must-have as well.
-(Volume 6 of Buda Music's highly-regarded ETHIOPIQUES series.)
+(Volume 6 of Buda Music's highly-regarded Ethiopiques series.)

-Mahmoud Ahmed "Ere Mela Mela: 1975" (Buda Music/France, 1999)
+Mahmoud Ahmed "Ere Mela Mela: 1975" (Buda Music, 1999)

 Probably the single most accomplished -- and magical -- album to come out of the golden years of Ethiopian groove.
 This disc contains the entire original Ere Mela Mela LP, as well as several "new" tracks from the archives of the Kaifa label.
 Ere Mela Mela is the flagship release of the rejuvenation of interest in Ethiopian music; in 1986 it was reissued on the Crammed Disc and Hannibal labels, and blew the minds of world music fans worldwide.
 Ahmed had, quite simply, one of the fattest and most sensuous grooves of anybody, anywhere, projecting the vibe of master musicians who transcend their own styles and connect with the hearts of listeners across many divides.
 It's a great record.
 1973's Almaz (reviewed above) shows the earlier incarnation of this style, but this is its perfection.
 Highly recommended.
-(Volume 7 of the ETHIOPIQUES series.)
+(Volume 7 of the Ethiopiques series.)

-George Williams Aingo "Roots Of Highlife: 1927" (Heritage, 1992)
+George Williams Aingo "Roots Of Highlife: 1927" (Heritage Records, 1992)

 Primal, foundational Nigerian guitar music from the dawn of the African recording industry.
 Aingo is a charming and innovative acoustic musician, although I have to confess I found this disc to be a little hard to get into: the songs largely all sound the same and the sound quality isn't always that clear.
 Part of the difficulty is in the lack of stylistic variation, part of it is that you can't always hear what Aingo was up to, some of the nuances seem lost to time.
 Still, anyone with an interest in the historical roots of modern African guitar pop may want to check this out...
 It's certainly not "highlife" music as we've come to know it, but you can hear the creativity bubbling up in these early recordings.